auu3yd/3mfautograder/README.md

 If you would like to test or otherwise debug the script, there are a few things you should know.

-1. This script expects a certain (POSIX-compliant) file layout.
+1. This script expects a certain file layout, and has only been tested on POSIX-compliant systems (and will probably only be deployed on one, as well).
 I advise running the script in its own directory.
 2. You should have two directories in the same directory as the script: fileinput and csv.
 You should place validc.csv into the csv directory.
 That should be the only thing in that directory.